aws/amazon-genomics-cli/site/content/en/docs/Concepts/engines.md

 Supported engines are currently deployed with configurations that allow them to make use of files in S3 and submit workflows as jobs to AWS Batch.
 Because the current generation of engines we support do not directly support the [WES API](https://ga4gh.github.io/workflow-execution-service-schemas/docs/), adapters are deployed as Fargate container tasks.
-AWS API Gateway is used to provide a gateway between AGC and the WES adapters.
+AWS API Gateway is used to provide a gateway between Amazon Genomics CLI and the WES adapters.

-When `workflow` commands are issued on AGC, it will send WES API calls to the appropriate endpoint.
+When `workflow` commands are issued on Amazon Genomics CLI, it will send WES API calls to the appropriate endpoint.
 The adapter mapped to that endpoint will then translate the WES command and either send the command to the engines REST API for Cromwell, or spawn a Nextflow engine task and submit the workflow with that task.
 At this point the engine is responsible for creating controlling and destroying the resources that will be used for task execution.